 Barcode Scanner Buying Guide

-There are basically two different types of barcodes that can be scanned: One Dimensional (1D) and Two Dimensional (2D).
-One Dimensional, or linear barcodes, we the first to be used, hold a limited amount of information and are still common today.
-Two-dimensional barcodes can hold more information and offer expanded options in today's marketplace.
-Your next step should be to call a Barcode Factory Sales specialist at 888-237-8525.
+There are two main types of scannable barcodes: one dimensional (1D) and two dimensional (2D).
+One-dimensional, or linear, barcodes were the first barcode type to be used.
+They hold a limited amount of information and are still common today.
+Two-dimensional barcodes can hold more information and offer expanded options compared to their 1D counterparts.

-1D Linear Imagers use CCD technology similar to a digital camera.
-This array of hundreds of light sensors capture and convert the image into data.
-These scanners can capture poor or damaged barcodes at greater distances than 2 feet in some cases.
-Basically, Imagers are a better choice than Laser Scanners for more aggressive scanning at nearly the same cost.
+1D linear imagers use CCD technology, similar to a digital camera.
+An array of hundreds of light sensors captures and converts the image into readable data.
+This technology can read poor or damaged barcodes at two feet or greater.

-Full 2D Area Imager captures a more detailed and intelligent image.
-They can capture a barcode in any orientation from over 3 feet away, reducing scanning labor.
-A 2D Area Imager can also read barcodes off of a monitor or a phone screen.
-Overall improved performance of these Imagers make them an intelligent choice for long-term and future scanning.
-2D Area Imagers can read any type of barcode including 1D, stacked, 2D, including popular QR codes and many more.
+Full 2D area imagers capture a more detailed and intelligent image.
+They can read any type of barcode, including 1D, stacked, 2D, QR codes and more, and can scan any orientation from over three feet away, reducing scanning labor.
+They can also read a barcode off of a monitor or phone screen.
+The overall improved performance of 2D area imagers make them an intelligent choice for long-term scanning.

-- What type of barcodes do you read?
+- What type of barcodes will you be scanning?

 - Do you require a cordless or corded scanner?

-- Would a long distance range increase productivity?
+- Would a long-distance scanning range increase productivity?